kswann-mck/udacity_drl_p2/README.md

 After you have successfully installed units and set up the python 3.6 environment and the conda environment requirements.
 If you wish, you can re-run the experiment by re-running all the cells in the [Report.ipynb](Report.ipynb).
-Note that the hyperparameter search takes on the order of hours to run without a GPU so don't re-run that if you don't have time.
+Note that the hyper-parameter search takes on the order of hours to run without a GPU so don't re-run that if you don't have time.